salehmiri90/AnsibleCisOps/CIS_winserver2022_21H2/README.md

 ⭐ Install Ansible on your control node.

-⭐ Install `winrm` and configure it on control node.
+⭐ Install `pywinrm` and configure it on control node.

 ⭐ Grant administrative privileges to a user on the Windows machine from the Ansible control node.